vandana23928/CMPE272--Lab-1/README.md

 1. Clone this repository:

-git clone CMPE272_Assignment3_018192941
+git clone CMPE272_Lab-1

 2. Navigate to the project directory:

-cd simple-rest-service_1/simple-rest-service
+cd simple-rest-service

 3. Build the project: